 - Political, ethical and public perception considerations related to Intermediate Force Capabilities

 - Legal Factors and Considerations

-- Non-Lethal Weapons in Support of Defense Support of Civil Authorities
+- Intermediate Force Capabilities in Support of Defense Support of Civil Authorities

-The following military academic institutions at which Penn State conducts the course include:
+The following military academic institutions at which Old Dominion may conduct the course include: